 The PCRC supports investigators conducting multi-site clinical research from initial study concept to study design and implementation, utilizing the expert Palliative Care/End of Life (PCEOL) research leaders that comprise the PCRC Centers and Cores.
 The PCRC further supports investigators by providing replicable infrastructure, processes, tools, and methods.

 Investigators can utilize some or all of the available PCRC resources depending on study design, needs and budget.
 Clarifying which resources will be utilized is part of the protocol development and PCRC collaboration process.
-If you have a proposed research idea or activity that would potentially align well with the goals of the PCRC and benefit from PCRC infrastructure and member sites, please submit a Letter of Intent (LOI) to the PCRC Scientific Review Committee (SRC) for review and feedback.
-Feel free to contact the PCRC Protocol Specialist if you have any questions.
+If you have a proposed research idea or activity that would potentially align well with the goals of the PCRC and benefit from PCRC infrastructure and member sites, please submit a request for scientific review to the PCRC Scientific Review Committee (SRC) for review and feedback.

 The PCRC pilot awards provide seed funding for research activities to be conducted utilizing PCRC resources and offer opportunities for investigators to participate in investigator development activities, including mentorship from expert investigators in the field.
 The PCRC is well aligned to support pilot studies designed to generate initial data that will inform and strengthen future multi-site palliative care research.
 Pilot studies play a pivotal role in the PCRC’s commitment to support ongoing investigator development.
 Pilot funding opportunities occur annually.